Artists

 Why is your art valuable?

-What is the most expensive painting you ever sold?
+What is the highest-priced painting you’ve ever sold?

 Black & Silver Edition “Circle of Life 777” (Oil on wood 145cm)